Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Conclusions

 \section{Conclusions}

-We presented methods to detect Einstein-Podolsky-Rosen steering and a bipartite entanglement.
-They are based on a simple uncertainty relation resembling a number-phase uncertainty for spin systems.
-Our methods are especially suited for Dicke states, which gave the motivation for this work, however, they can be also applied to other experimentally relevant states, for instance, split spin-squeezed states.
-Our methods can handle imperfections, such as not perfectly symmetric states and a nonzero particle number variance.
-The entanglement condition presented is somewhat simpler and seems to be stronger than the relation given in \REF{Lange2018Entanglement}.
-When applied to split nonclassical states, all these conditions need collective spin measurements in the two halves of the system.
+We presented an uncertainty relation that plays the role of number-phase uncertainty for atomic systems.
+Based on this uncertainty relation, we described methods to detect Einstein-Podolsky-Rosen steering and bipartite entanglement.
+Our methods are especially suited for Dicke states, which gave us the motivation for this work, however, they can be also applied to other experimentally relevant states, for instance, split spin-squeezed states.
+Our methods can handle imperfections, such a nonzero particle number variance, including the partition noise.
+They can also handle the problem that the quantum state does not live in a single spatial mode since the populations of the other modes are not fully suppressed.
+When applied to split nonclassical states, all these conditions need collective spin measurements in the two halves of the system, which are routinely measured in atomic gases and BECs.
+In the future, it would be interesting to estimate entanglement monotones based on the measured violation of the entanglement criteria ~\cite{FadelVitagliano_2021}.